minhharry/InfiniteDeblur/README.md

 # Investigating Perceptual loss for Image deblurring

 This is the git repository for the report for Programming Integration Project - Artificial Intelligence (CO3101) - HCMUT.
+[View the Report](Đồ_án_Deblurring.pdf)

 Teacher: Nguyễn Đức Dũng